afroisalreadyinu/practical-ansible-intro/readme.md

 starts with the name of a module, and continues with parameters as fields.
-[This list of all available ansible modules](http://docs.ansible.com/list_of_all_modules.html) should leave no doubts that pretty much every need can be served out of the box.
+[This list of all available ansible modules](http://docs.ansible.com/list_of_all_modules.html) should leave no doubts that nearly every need can be served out of the box.

 In order to run the above playbook, save it in a file named `playbook_simple.yml` next to the inventory.
 Or just navigate to the